 We are following standards protocols such as frequently sanitizing surfaces like doorknobs and railings, we are working to make sure folks are washing hands frequently, coughing/sneezing into tissues or shirtsleeves, not touching their face, etc.

-We have gone a step further by routinely taking the body temperature of all overnight guests, as well as folks we serve at the Family Ministry Center, volunteers, visitors and staff.
+We have gone a step further by routinely taking the body temperature of all overnight guests, as well as folks we serve at the Comprehensive Family Resource Center, volunteers, visitors and staff.
 We are directing those who demonstrate symptoms to get medical attention.
 Lastly, we are in communication with the District of Columbia Department of Human Services and other stakeholders, as well.
 Our work has been noticed by The Washington Post and others.

 We remain open and are serving the homeless and low income citizens of Washington while maintaining strict protocols to protect folks from Covid-19 and other illnesses, such as the standard flu.
 We continue to provide overnight shelter, meals, groceries for families and a variety of other services.

 Please keep us in your prayers and ask the Lord to help us do the great work He has given us to do while protecting us from this virus.